ComputeWithManas/Ultimate_JavaScript_Course_for_Beginners_in_Hindi/README.md

 4. **Explore the Code:**
    Navigate through the folders and files to access the code for each lesson.
 Additionally, refer to the documentation and comments within the code for explanations and guidance.

-## Additional Resources

-- [Course Outline](./course-outline.md): Detailed outline of the topics covered in each lesson.

-- [Recommended Reading](./recommended-reading.md): A list of recommended books and online resources to supplement your learning.

 ## Issues and Contributions

 If you encounter any issues with the code or have suggestions for improvement, feel free to [create an issue]([https://github.com/your-username/ultimate-javascript-course/issues](https://github.com/ComputeWithManas/Ultimate_JavaScript_Course_for_Beginners_in_Hindi/issues)).